 The Westin Maui Resort And Spa is Kaanapali’s most popular resort.
 Families in particular love the pool slides and the flamingo’s that reside in the hotel lagoon.

 Kapalua’s style, beaches and resorts: Kapalua is located just a 15-minute drive north from Kaanapali.
-Kapalua is Hawaiian for arms embracing the sea and that’s an accurate description for this sheltered bay.
+Kapalua is the Hawaiian word for arms embracing the sea and that’s an accurate description for this sheltered bay.
 The area close to the rocks is excellent for snorkeling.
 If you’re more into boogie boarding, you’ll certainly appreciate the swells at D.T.
 Fleming beach, especially during the winter season.
 It feels less touristy here, making it the best place on Maui for understated luxury.
 You’ll find some boutiques and restaurants but not as many as in Kaanapali.

 The upscale Ritz-Carlton Kapalua is Kapalua’s main resort.
 It counts as one of the best hotels in Maui and the place to stay if you’re looking to be pampered.
 Every room features a private lanaï (balcony) to enjoy the gorgeous views.
 Prefer a smaller hotel?
 Then the Montage Kapalua Bay might be just what you’re looking for.